qadron/gloox/README.md

 ### Groups

-You can group and/or assing duty/purpose to your _Agents_ by creating channels/shared structures across them.
+You can group and/or assign duty/purpose to your _Agents_ by creating channels/shared structures across them.

 There is one such example below, where two Agents share a group named `my_agents`, in addition to the group `data`, used for internal purposes.